Email Etiquette 101

 18. Provide “if-then” options.
 This is another tip I picked up from Tim Ferris, author of The 4-Hour Work Week.
 He says to provide options to avoid the back and forth of single option messages.
 For example, “If you have completed the assignment, then please confirm that via e-mail.
 If not, then please estimate when you expect to finish.”
 Or, “I can meet at 10:00 a.m., 11:00 a.m. or 2:00 p.m.
 Will one of those times work?
 If not, would you please reply with three times that would work for you?”

 19. Use your spell-checker.
 I take my correspondence seriously.
 It reflects on me.
-As a publishing executive, I think the bar is even higher.
-If I misspell words, use bad grammar or punctuation, then I think it reflects negatively on me and my company.
+As a publishing executive, the bar is even higher.
+If I misspell words, use bad grammar or punctuation, then it reflects negatively on me and my company.
 Lapses in grammar or punctuation can be forgiven.
 But misspelled words are just too easy to correct.
 That’s why God gave us spell-checkers.
 Make sure yours is turned on.

 20. Re-read your e-mail before you send it.
 I try to do this with every single message.
 My fingers have difficulty keeping up with my brain.
 It is not unusual for me to drop a word or two as I am racing to transcribe a thought.
 Therefore, it’s a good idea to re-read your messages and make sure that you are communicating clearly and observing good e-mail etiquette.